 Renewable energies examples such as hydro, wind and solar power use resources that are constantly replenished, and are far less damaging to human health and to the environment than using fossil fuels to create electricity.
 Using alternative, cleaner sources of power will provide significant health benefits for generations to come, and because renewables release far less greenhouse gases, they play an important role in limiting climate change.

-Even though coal is still being used worldwide, other resources such as hydro, solar and wind power are rapidly becoming more popular as the technology improves and becomes more efficient.
+Even though coal is still being used worldwide, other resources such as hydro, solar and wind energy are rapidly becoming more popular as the technology improves and becomes more efficient.
 As these types of renewable energy sources become more established and widespread, they also become cheaper.

 According a report by The International Energy Agency in 2014, “since 2010, the world has added more solar photovoltaic (PV) capacity than in the previous four decades.
 Total global capacity overtook 150 gigawatts (GW) in early 2014.”
 This growth is driven by a number of factors, including solar power becoming become more cost-effective and efficient.